robotology/cfw002/README.md

 Holds sources for the cfw002 Linux device drivers.

 ## How to build
-Just enter the src directory and type
+Just enter the `src` directory and type
-	make all
+`make all`
-this will compie the module, the API, the firmware and the tests If you want to compile only one of the above part, execute the make command in the corresponfind subdirectory
+this will compie the module, the API, the firmware and the tests

+If you want to compile only one of the above part, execute the make command in the corresponfind subdirectory.

 ## INSTALLATION
 Use
 `make install`
 as superuser

 The make script will install the following files:
 * Firmware
 `/lib/firmware/cfw002_fw.bin`